-Do I have to be a New College student to apply to New One?
+Do I have to be a New College student to enroll in New One?

-No, any first year student who has applied to the Faculty of Arts and Science on the St. George campus can apply to New One.
+No, any first year student who has admitted to the Faculty of Arts and Science on the St. George campus can enroll in New One.

 I am also interested in a course in another College One program.
 Can I take both a New One course and a course in another College One program?

-No, you can only accept an offer to one of the College One programs.
+No, you must choose one of the College One programs.